 As mentioned earlier, Cocker Spaniels are prone to obesity, so it's particularly important to manage their intake of fats.

-Too much fat in your Cocker Spaniel's food is not good for his arteries, could raise cholesterol levels and will almost certainly make him overweight!
+Too much fat in your Cocker Spaniel's food is not good for his arteries, can raise cholesterol levels and will almost certainly make him overweight!

 Whilst overweight dogs are unhealthy, a certain amount of fat is necessary in the Cocker Spaniel diet to maintain a shining coat, healthy skin, and clear eyes.